praveek/launch.en/help/launch-reference/managing-resources/rules.md

 You can add other conditions.
 Multiple conditions within the same condition are joined with an OR, multiple conditions configurations are joined by AND.
 The rule's exceptions are evaluated if any of the events are met, along with their conditions.

-1. Click the Actions Add icon, then choose your extension and one of the action types available for that extension, configure the properties for the action, then click **[!UICONTROL Keep Changes]**.
+1. Click the Actions **[!UICONTROL Add]** icon, then choose your extension and one of the action types available for that extension, configure the properties for the action, then click **[!UICONTROL Keep Changes]**.
    >[!NOTE]  The available action types are defined by the extension.

    ![](/help/assets/rule-action-config.jpg)